-PA schools have a rigorous application process and it’s getting more and more competitive each year.
+PA schools have a rigorous application process, and it’s getting more and more competitive each year.
 Even though her husband was applying to medical school, Savanna had more requirements than he did.
 There are more class requirements like anatomy and physiology.
-You have to take these again, as well as other courses.
 She thinks it’s because PA school is quick, so they want you to have a lot of that under your belt before getting there.
-Since they’re not going to go over it again.
-They did anatomy and physiology but it was more intense than an undergrad level course.
+They did anatomy and physiology in PA school, but it was more intense than an undergrad-level course.
 It was actually the same course at their program that the medical students went through.

-Additionally, you have to have health care experience.
+Additionally, you must have health care experience to apply to PA school.
 This is also a big difference between PA school and medical school.
-Savanna mentions that med schools want more research whereas it’s not that important for PA school.
+Savanna mentions that med schools want more research, whereas that’s not too important for PA school.
 They don’t care if you have research.
-They want you to interact with patients and they want to know that you enjoy interacting with patients.
-Some of these programs require a 1000-2000 hours.
+They want you to interact with patients, and they want to know that you enjoy interacting with patients.
+Some of these programs require 1000-2000 hours of health care experience.